 Are your cruises suitable for guests with restricted mobility?

 Guests do need to have some mobility.
 If cruising on Elizabeth G, guests have to be able to step in and out of the boat tender and climb one step up to the vessel, with the aid of crew members.
 On board Emma Jane we have a landing platfrom with one step directly onto the tender at the same level.
+The Lucy Mary has 2 sets of stairs at the aft leading down to a platfrom.
 Onboard our vessels there are stairs leading to the upper decks and cabins.
 There are also opportunities to go ashore every day and these would require a level of walking ability.
 If unsure, please get in touch, we are happy to advise.

 How much space is there on board?

 Both vessels have ensuite cabins and space is more restricted than in a hotel, but guests are very complimentary of the space available and enjoy the interior nautical ambience .
-Emma Jane offers a master cabin which is very spacious.
-Elizabeth G is a slightly smaller vessel than Emma Jane but both have spacious dining and saloon areas indoors and roomy external decks.
+The Emma Jane and Lucy Mary offer a master cabin which is very spacious.
+Elizabeth G is a slightly smaller vessel but all 3 have spacious dining and saloon areas indoors and roomy external decks.

 What meals are included on your cruises?